 Low pressure building gas supply systems are defined as those systems that cannot under any circumstances exceed 14" W.C.
-(3.48 kPa) (1/2 PSI Gauge).
+(1/2 PSI Gauge).
 These systems do not require pressure regulation.
-Measurements should be taken to insure that gas pressures are stable and fall within requirements stated on the water heater rating plate.
-Readings should be taken with all gas burning equipment off (static pressure) and with all gas burning equipment off (static pressure) and with all gas burning equipment running at maximum rate (dynamic pressure).
-Gas supply pressure must be stable within 1.5" W.C.
-(0.37 kPa) from static to dynamic pressure to provide good performance.
-Pressure drops that exceed 1.5" W.C.
-(0.37 kPa) may cause rough starting, noisy combustion or nuisance outages.
+Measurements should be taken to insure that gas pressures are stable and fall within the requirements stated on the water heater rating plate.
+Readings should be taken with all gas burning equipment off (static pressure) and with all gas burning equipment running at maximum rate (dynamic pressure).
+The gas supply pressure must be stable within 1.5" W.C. from static to dynamic pressure to provide good performance.
+Pressure drops that exceed 1.5" W.C. may cause rough starting, noisy combustion or nuisance outages.
 Increases or spikes in static pressure during off cycles may cause failure to ignite or in severe cases damage to appliance gas valves.
-If your low pressure system does NOT meet these requirements, the installer is responsible for corrections.
+If your low pressure system does NOT meet these requirements, the installer is responsible for the corrections.

 High Pressure building supply systems use pressures that exceed 14" W.C.
-(3.48 kPa) (1/2 PSI Gauge).
+(1/2 PSI Gauge).
 These systems must use field supplied regulators to lower the gas pressure to less than 14" W.C.
-(3.48 kPa) (1/2 PSI Gauge).
+(1/2 PSI Gauge).
 Appliances require gas regulators that are properly sized for the water heater input and deliver the rating plate specified pressures.
-Gas supply systems where pressure exceeds 5 PSI (34.5 kPa) often require multiple regulators to achieve desired pressures.
-Systems in excess of 5 PSI (34.5 kPa) building pressure should be designed by gas delivery professionals for best performance.
+Gas supply systems where pressure exceeds 5 PSI often require multiple regulators to achieve desired pressures.
+Systems in excess of 5 PSI building pressure should be designed by gas delivery professionals for best performance.
 Water heaters connected to gas supply systems that exceed 14" W.C.
-(3.48 kPa) (1/2 PSI Gauge) at any time must be equipped with a gas supply regulator.
+(1/2 PSI Gauge) at any time must be equipped with a gas supply regulator.